cdapio/cdap/cdap-docs/developer-guide/source/under-the-hood/client-authentication.rst

 Client Authentication
 ============================================

+Cask Data Application Platform (CDAP) supports securing clusters using a perimeter security model.
+Details of a secure CDAP instance, its installation and configuration, are covered in :ref:`CDAP Security. <security>`

 CDAP provides support for authenticating clients using OAuth 2 Bearer tokens, which are issued by the CDAP authentication server.
 The authentication server provides the integration point for all external authentication systems.
 Clients authenticate with the authentication server as